top of page

 The medieval towns of Salisano and Civitella San Paolo offer more than just historical landmarks; they are also vibrant centers of cultural heritage.
 Traditional festivals occur throughout the year, celebrating local customs and folklore.
 Such events bring together the communities and invite visitors to participate in age-old traditions, from music and dance to delicious local dishes.

 One noteworthy festival is the beer festival in Salisano, held annually in the early fall months.
-This beer festival showcases traditional beverages, and the sheer enjoyment of community gatherings.
+This beer festival showcases traditional beverages and the sheer enjoyment of community gatherings.
 It’s a fantastic opportunity to meet local artisans and taste various delicacies while enjoying live music and entertainment.

 Civitella San Paolo also hosts various events that highlight its cultural identity, including art exhibitions and food fairs.
 Engaging with the locals and participating in these festivities provides travelers with an authentic glimpse into the daily lives of the people in the Sabine region.